kb-dk/newspaper-batch-metadata-checker/README.md

-newspaper-md5-checker
+newspaper-metadata-checker
 ===============================

-This is an autonomous component for checking md5sums in the structure.
+This is an autonomous component for checking metadata in the structure.